atimics/project89-reaction-forge/docs/MOTION-CAPTURE-GUIDE.md

 ### 6. Tracking Modes
 - **Full Body**: Tracks both body and face.
 Requires full view of the user.
 - **Face Only**: Tracks only facial expressions and head rotation.
+  - **Body Behavior**: Automatically loops the "Sunset Call" idle animation (or your currently playing animation) so the body stays alive while you talk.
-The body remains in a neutral/idle pose.
-Ideal for VTubing or when space is limited.
+  - **Ideal For**: VTubing, streaming, or when space is limited.

 ---